RenaShahMSFT/AzureFilesVPN/README.md

 ## Step 1 - Generate Root and Client Certificate

 The steps below helps you create a Self-Signed certificate.
 If you're using an enterprise solution, you can use your existing certificate chain.
 Acquire the .cer file for the root certificate that you want to use.
+To learn more about certificates and Azure VPN interop read the [Azure Point To Site VPN documentation](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-point-to-site-classic-azure-portal#generatecerts).

 * Run the [generatecert.ps1](/generatecert.ps1) powershell script **as Admin**.
 Update the variables to the desired values.
-Especially the ones below.
+Especially the ones highlighted in screenshot below.

   ![how to generate certs](/images/generatecert.png)